techbrett/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 When users in your organization use the template to schedule a virtual appointment, external guests get a tailored meeting invitation that includes a **Join appointment as a guest** button and other appointment details.
 They can use this button to easily join from any device without having to download and install Teams.

-Keep in mind that some Teams meeting options may not apply to external guests or to any person who joins using the **Join appointment as a guest** button.
+Keep in mind that some Teams meeting options might not apply to external guests or to any person who joins using the **Join appointment as a guest** button.
 The following meeting options are supported for guests to join:

 - **Who can bypass the lobby**: The **Everyone** setting allows external guests to bypass the lobby.
 - **Choose co-organizers**